Poisoning Due to Ingesting Rat Poison in Dogs

 • Eating the rat poison

-• Secondary exposure, eating a rodent intoxicated with rodenticide
+• Secondary exposure (eating a rodent intoxicated with rodenticide)

 Diagnosis of Poisoning Due to Ingesting Rat Poison in Dogs

-If you are inclined to think that you dog has ingested rat poison, ask for professional help immediately.
-If your dog has vomited, bring the sample of the vomit to your veterinarian.
-Most importantly, if you have found the poison itself, take it to the veterinarian's office as well, as it will significantly shorten the time your veterinarian needs to make a diagnosis.
-The sooner the veterinarian knows which poison has been ingested, the sooner they can start treating your dog.
+Most importantly, if you have found the poison itself, take it (along with any packaging) to the veterinarian's office too as it will significantly shorten the time your veterinarian needs to make a diagnosis.
+The sooner the vet knows which poison has been ingested, the sooner they can start treating your dog.

 Treatment of Poisoning Due to Ingesting Rat Poison in Dogs

-Cholecalciferol Poisoning
+Cholecalciferol poisoning

-If you are absolutely sure that your dog has ingested this type of rat poison in the previous two hours, you could induce vomiting yourself, under the advice of your veterinarian.
-However, do not attempt to induce vomiting if you are not certain that your dog has been exposed to cholecalciferol, or if they have already vomited.
 Since your dog will most likely be dehydrated as a result of cholecalciferol poisoning, it’s of utmost importance to make sure that they are taking in enough water and that they are able to retain the fluid.
-Since this type of poison doesn’t have an antidote, your vet will administer IV fluids and diuretics, steroids and other drugs to lower the calcium levels in the animals’ body.
+Since this type of poison doesn’t have an antidote, your vet will administer IV fluids and diuretics, steroids, and other drugs to lower the calcium levels in the dog's body.
 To prevent kidney failure, it’s crucial to start the treatment as soon as possible.

-Bromethalin Poisoning
+Bromethalin poisoning

 The first step to treating bromethalin poisoning is to decontaminate the dog’s digestive system, which includes inducing vomiting and then administering IV fluids and other medications to lower the risk of brain swelling.

-Since anticoagulant rodenticides can cause bleeding, the treatment includes administering blood or frozen plasma if needed.
+Since anticoagulant rodenticides can cause uncontrolled bleeding, the treatment includes administering blood or frozen plasma if needed.
 Veterinarians also give dogs vitamin K as an antidote, as the vitamin encourages normal blood clotting.
-It’s significant to note that you shouldn’t force vomiting unless you have been given specific instructions by your veterinarian.
+It’s important to note that you shouldn’t force vomiting unless you have been given specific instructions by your veterinarian.

 Petted logo